adel-hadadi/gotisan/README.md

 ``` bash
 gotisan make:model [name]
 ```
-the above command just create a simple model with defualt structure that contain common use fields:
+the above command just create a simple model with default structure that contain common use fields:

 ``` go
 package models